lnajnb/coding-assignment/README!!.md

 # Welcome to our coding assignment!!
-We have made a simple calculator using python, which included 4 basic math operations.
+We have made a simple calculator using python.

 Hope you enjoy using it! ˶ˆ꒳ˆ˵